 Some are well-connected to their peers, have social power, are overly concerned about their popularity, and like to dominate or be in charge of others.

-Others are more isolated from their peers and maybe depressed or anxious, have low self-esteem, be less involved in school, be easily pressured by peers, or do not identify with the emotions or feelings of others.
+Others are more isolated from their peers and may be depressed or anxious, have low self-esteem, be less involved in school, are easily pressured by peers, or do not identify with the emotions or feelings of others.

 Children who have these factors are also more likely to bully others;

 Have less parental involvement or having issues at home

 Remember, those who bully others do not need to be stronger or bigger than those they bully.
 The power imbalance can come from a number of sources—popularity, strength, cognitive ability—and children who bully may have more than one of these characteristics.

 DISCLAIMER: The information on this site is not intended or implied to be substituted for professional medical advice, diagnosis, or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.
 The TylerProject makes no representation and assumes no responsibility for the accuracy of the information contained on or available through this website, and such information contained on or available through this website is subject to change without notice.
 You are encouraged to confirm any information obtained from or through this website with other sources and review all information regarding any medical condition or treatment with your physician.